Tarawih: Background

 Muhammad al-Bukhari narrated regarding the Tarawih prayer in Sahih al-Bukhari:

 I went out in the company of 'Umar bin Al-Khattab one night in Ramadan to the mosque and found the people praying in different groups.
 A man praying alone or a man praying with a little group behind him.
 So, 'Umar said, “In my opinion I would better collect these [people] under the leadership of one Qari (Reciter) (i.e. let them pray in congregation!).”
 So, he made up his mind to congregate them behind Ubai bin Ka'b.
 Then on another night I went again in his company and [saw that] the people were praying behind their reciter.
 On that, 'Umar remarked, “What an excellent bid'ah (i.e. innovation in religion) this is!”

 Instead, Twelvers believe in the Tahajjud prayer, or salat al-layl ("night prayer"), which is recommended throughout the year, especially during the nights of Ramadan.

 Other

 On 3 January 2000, Malaysian Prime Minister Mahathir Mohamad expressed regret that Tarawih prayers were used by certain people for political gain.

-On 2 April 2022, hundreds of Muslims gathered in Times Square, New York City, to perform the first Tarawih prayers of Ramadhan.
+On 2 April 2022, hundreds of Muslims gathered in Times Square, New York City, to perform the first Tarawih prayers of Ramadan.
 Before the prayers, over 1,500 meals were handed out to the people to break their fast, known as iftar.
 The event marked the first public Tarawih prayers to be held in Times Square.